abdelhedy/climate-pinn-spatial/README.md

 - **Satisfy** a partial differential equation governing meridional heat transport
 - **Identify** the climate feedback parameter λ (an inverse problem)

+> A purely data-driven baseline (LSTM) was evaluated on the same dataset and achieved higher R² but failed to identify physical parameters or respect boundary conditions — motivating the physics-informed approach.

 ---

 ## The Physical Model